Adhoc Trend

 Option 1: Define a reusable Component Style

 Follow the steps in Component Style to configure the layout.
-Add the Channel Panel, Chart Controls, and other interface areas, then apply the style to your LineChart.
+Add the Channel Table, Chart Controls, and other interface areas, then apply the style to your LineChart.

 This method allows consistent reuse across multiple components.